-- When shimmering, add onion and cook until softened, about 3 to 5 minutes.
+- Add onion and cook until softened, about 3 to 5 minutes.

 - Add carrots and cook about 5 minutes, stirring occasionally so nothing is sticking.
 Add ¼ cup of veggie broth, bring to a little simmer and cook carrot until fully softened, about 5 minutes.

 - Stir in curry paste and pumpkin pie spice and cook 1 minute.

 - Pour in pumpkin puree, maple syrup, salt, pepper, and remaining 2 ¼ cups of broth.
 Stir to combine.
 Bring to a low simmer and cook 8 to 10 minutes.

 - Add coconut milk, stirring to combine.
 Bring to a low simmer for another 10 minutes.
 Turn off heat.